hasindu2008/f5c/_docs/r10train.md

 trained_nuc_models_more/ --rounds 10
 ```

-The created model called `trained_nuc_models_more/r10_450bps.nucleotide.9mer.template.round9.model` (they are uploaded [here](https://f5c.page.link/r10train)) which looked like below is the final model that I put as the inbuilt model for f5c-v1.2-beta:
+The created model called `trained_nuc_models_more/r10_450bps.nucleotide.9mer.template.round9.model` (they are uploaded [here](https://f5c.page.link/r10train)) which looked like below, is the final model that we put as the inbuilt model for f5c-v1.2-beta:
 ```
 #model_name	r10_450bps.nucleotide.9mer.template.model
 #kit	r10_450bps